19 Reasons You Don't Want to Have Sex Anymore

 The same-old, same-old can leave you tired and uninspired.
 “Couples tend to fall into what's quick and easy rather than what's fulfilling and adventurous,” Levine says.
 “On one hand, it’s nice to feel known and understood by your partner sexually, but on the other hand, familiar routines easily get stale.”

-Sex Rx: A 2014 study shows that if you’re motivated to satisfy your partner’s sexual needs (within reason), your partner will detect this responsiveness and in turn, feel more satisfied and committed to the relationship.
+Sex Rx: One study shows that if you’re motivated to satisfy your partner’s sexual needs (within reason), your partner will detect this responsiveness and in turn feel more satisfied and committed to the relationship.
 To show your can-do spirit, Levine recommends that you and your partner list 20 new sexual experiences to do or try—think scented candles, a sexy playlist, dirty talk, or trying out toys.
-Rate the ideas on a scale of 1 to 5—1 being “don't like and don't want to try” and 5 being “love and/or want to try,” and plan a time to give your top picks a whirl.
+Rate the ideas on a scale of 1 to 5, with 1 being “don't like and don't want to try” and 5 being “love and/or want to try,” and plan a time to give your top picks a whirl.

 You’re too comfortable

-Security, predictability, and stability are part of the beauty of marriage—hello, sweatpants and Netflix!
+Security, predictability, and stability are part of the beauty of marriage or a long-term relationship—hello, sweatpants and Netflix!
 But they can also be its undoing in the bedroom.
-That’s because we also crave novelty, adventure, and discovery—and we’re in a position, paradoxically, to have to get both of these needs met by the same person.
+That’s because we also crave novelty, adventure, and discovery.
+And we’re in a position, paradoxically, to have to get both of these needs met by the same person.

 You’re seriously just not interested